eomiso/rlena/README.md

 # RLENA: Battle Arena for RL agents
 ## RL2021 project

-codes for envs included as submodules for convinence.
+codes for envs included as submodules for convenience.
 **DO NOT MODIFY AND COMMIT CODES IN ENVS/\<env>**
 this may removed later.